 Claude Code Ignores Your Audit Report

-You fed a detailed audit and Claude Code did its own thing.
-The report is context, not a contract — convert to a numbered checklist, execute one item at a time.
+You fed Claude Code a detailed audit and it did its own thing.
+The report is context, not a contract — convert it to numbered Tasks, execute one at a time, and diff progress against the original list.

 You paste a 4-page audit report into the prompt, say “fix everything in here,” and walk away.
 You come back to find: Claude fixed 3 of the 14 items, made up 2 new “improvements” not in the report, restructured a directory you didn’t ask about, and never touched the highest-severity issue.
 The report you spent an hour writing is now archeology.

-Claude treats a long unstructured input as context — background to inform decisions — not as a contract to execute.
-Without explicit binding (“execute item N from REPORT.md”), it reads the report, forms its own plan, and the original list silently becomes a “suggestion.”
-The fix: convert the report to a numbered checklist, reference items by number, execute one at a time, and diff progress against the original list.
+The root cause: Claude treats a long unstructured input as context — background to inform decisions — not as a contract to execute.
+Without explicit binding (“execute item N from AUDIT.md”), it reads the report, forms its own plan, and your original list silently becomes a “suggestion.”
+The fix is to make the list a structured, addressable artifact and bind execution to each item.

 Common causes